DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "These demons may be able to fly, but their flying speed is not great.
 There is no way for it to catch up with this car...
 So you can relax now...
 But oh well...
-I think we might lose few years of life"
+I think we might lost few years of life just now."

 Girl moved to nearby seat and let out a big sigh.